 By now, you should be convinced that you must plan your retirement.

 The German pension system is often compared to a pyramid.
 There are three levels, and as you go up the pyramid, you increase your financial security.
 The first level is the basic state pension, which provides a basic level of income in retirement.
-The second level is occupational pensions, which are provided by employers.
+The second level is occupational pensions, which are provided by employers and include company pension schemes.
+These schemes often come with added benefits from employer contributions, making them a favorable option for many.
 The third level is private pensions, individual savings and investment plans.

 So, what options are best for you?
 Let’s find out.